Birmingham Gay Bars

 The Gay Village is also home to The Nightingale Club — one of the UK's longest-running and most iconic LGBTQ+ nightclubs.
 Two floors, multiple bars and a huge capacity.
 If you're looking for a big club night rather than a bar, the Nightingale is the answer.

 Regular nights: POUNDED (Thursdays) and Big Saturgay Night Out (Saturdays).
-See the full Nightingale Club page for more details.
+See the full Nightingale Club page for more.

-How to Get to the Gay Village
+How to get to the Gay Village

 - By train: Birmingham New Street station, then a 10-15 minute walk south.